jasoncolburne/homelab/switch.md

 I chose to install Debian Bullseye for my host operating system on this server.
 I have used Gentoo, Debian, Ubuntu, Redhat, CentOS, OpenBSD, slackware and some others that escape me, and I appreciate Debian's simplicity of configuration, availability of documentation, and availability of binary packages.

-### BIOS
+### Basic UEFI Firmware Configuration

-Now that we can access the BIOS, let's ensure that SVM and SMEE are enabled and IOMMU is set to Auto.
+Now that we can access the UEFI firmware menu, let's ensure that SVM and SMEE are enabled and IOMMU is set to Auto.

 ![IOMMU](assets/switch/bios-iommu.jpg)